mcdemarco/the-new-kitchen-cookbook/rice/brazilianRice.md

 ## Variants

 The original recipe didn't appear to include onions, only garlic.
+This appears to be a common variant, for brown rice as well.

+Speaking of which, you can also do this with brown basmati, if you increase the cooking time appropriately.

 You can cook the rice according to your own preference; the Brazilian approach is refreshingly lacking in rinsing, boiling over, and other rice superstitions.

+For an Instant Pot version, see the variants of my [Instant Pot Rice recipe](../rice/ipRice.md).